Julia Gillard's misogyny speech: In the arts

 In November 2013, singer Bronwyn Calcutt performed a sung version, accompanied by a ukulele, to the tune of Gloria Gaynor's "I Will Survive".

 In 2014, the speech was turned into a song, "Not Now, Not Ever!", by Brisbane composer and University of Queensland lecturer Rob Davidson, and sung by The Australian Voices.

 In November 2020, a song titled "Julia Gillard's Misogyny Speech" was released by Sydney punk rockers Scabz as a track on their debut album Pressure.

 In 2022, with Gillard's permission, singer Karen Jacobsen composed a pop orchestral work with the words of the speech set to music, titled "Better Standard Than This".
 The music video features men and women's faces mouthing the words dubbed over with Jacobsen's voice.

+In 2023, Melbourne band Playlunch released the song Tanbark, which included exerpts from the speech, and attributed Gillard as a featured artist on the song.

 Julia, a play by Joanna Murray-Smith about Gillard which culminates in her misogyny speech, was produced by the Sydney Theatre Company (STC) in Sydney in 2023, starring Justine Clarke.
 A co-production between STC and the Canberra Theatre Centre played in Melbourne and Canberra in mid-2024, and was presented by the State Theatre Company South Australia in August 2024.